conradbeach/dotfiles/mac_setup_manual_steps.md

   - coc-solargraph
   - coc-tsserver
   - coc-tabnine
-  - The [coc.nvim README](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#automation-script) has an automatic script you could set up.
+  - TODO: The [coc.nvim README](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#automation-script) has an automatic script you could set up.

 ## Security
 - [ ] Generate a new GPG key.
 (Using GitKraken is the easiest.)